Duet3D/DuetSoftwareFramework/README.md

 The .NET-based API libraries are - unlike the other DSF components - licensed under the terms of the LGPL 3.0 or later.
 If you wish to build your own API client, it is strongly recommended to follow the DuetAPIClient implementation because it properly documents and handles possible exceptions of every command.

+Note that DSF 3.2 requires permissions for third-party plugins that are installed from the web interface.
+Please see the [plugins](PLUGINS.md) documentation for further details.

 ### Inter-Process Communication